-What to Look for in Video Hosting Services
+What to Look for in Video Hosting Sites

-You don’t want to start uploading your videos to the first free or paid hosting site that you find online.
+You don’t want to start uploading your videos to the first paid or free video hosting sites that you find online.

 It could set you back later when you find something better and have to move all of your videos to a new host.

 Not all video hosting sites are the same.
 Some offer free services; others want you to pay for specific features.

 When you start comparing your options, check to see if the host offers:

 - Embed codes

 Some of these features may not be as important to you as others would be, such as unbranded video players.